zahiruldu/global.hackathon/Teams/APPetizers/ABOUT.md

-APPetizers put you in a good mood
+APPetizers Put You in a Good Mood
 ================

 We are the APPetizers.
 We build apps, in competitions!
 Need we say more?
 Probably! (and that's what the section below is for)